Paying for care in your own home

 What if I disagree with the amount you ask me to pay?

-If you feel we have not taken account of something important in the financial assessment, contact the Customer Financial Management Team at [email protected].
+We carry out our financial assessments in line with national rules and guidance set by central government.
+These are the same standards used by all councils that charge for care services.
+However, if you feel we have not taken account of something important in the financial assessment, please contact the Financial Assessments and Benefits Team at [email protected].
 If you do not have access to email, please call 01962 845600.
-If you feel you have been unfairly charged for any other reason, contact us on 0300 555 1386.

-If you still feel the charge is more than you can afford, you may want to seek independent advice from the Society of Later Life Advisors.
+If you still feel the charge is more than you can afford, you may want to seek independent advice from the Society of Later Life Advisers.
 Phone 0333 2020 454.

 What happens if I spend or give away my money or property?